Skip to content

 How is a MCA Repaid?

-Since a MCA can be so expensive, you’re probably wondering how they’re repaid.
+Since an MCA can be so expensive, you’re probably wondering how the MCA is repaid.
 Providers take their repayment in one of three ways:

 Split withholding – your credit card processor splits credit card sales between your merchant account and the provider, sending their percentage directly to the provider.